Common issues with Windows Group Policy

 - System log for network or authentication errors

-- Look for errors about policy processing, GPO download failures, and client-side extension failures.
-Note timestamps and correlate with gpupdate runs.
+- Look for errors about policy processing, GPO download failures and client-side extension failures.
+Note timestamps and match them with

 - Copy the error text and search for the event ID plus the client OS.
 That usually points to a missing CSE or a permission problem on SYSVOL.